Nike Oshinowo: Career

-In 2010, after a six-year attempt, Oshinowo finally bought the Miss Nigeria franchise from former organisers Daily Times, and became chief executive and creative director of the pageant.
-As of 2012, she is no longer in charge, but is now working on another pageant in which the winner will reign for a hundred years.
+In 2010, after a six-year attempt, Oshinowo finally bought the Miss Nigeria franchise from former organisers Daily Times, and became chief executive and creative director of the pageant from 2010 to 2012.
+In 2013, Oshinowo launched the Centenary Pageant, with the winner reigning for a hundred years.

 In 2014, Oshinowo launched her talk show Late Night with Nike Oshinowo on AIT.

 Personal life

 Oshinowo, who speaks five languages (English, French, Japanese, Spanish, and her native Yoruba), married medical doctor Tunde Soleye in 2006, but is now divorced.
 In 2009, the couple were in the news following a lawsuit instituted by Soleye's ex-wife Funmilayo, who claimed that he had been unfaithful with Oshinowo during their marriage.

-In 2013, she spoke of her struggle with endometriosis which has plagued her since boarding school by age 13, and at the age of 47 she became the mother of twins via surrogacy in America.
+In 2013, Oshinowo spoke of her struggle with endometriosis which had plagued her since boarding school at age 13, and at the age of 47 she became the mother of twins via surrogacy in America.